 His first big release, “That Silver Haired Daddy of Mine”, sold more than half a million copies.
 Throughout the thirties and forties, he would go on to release singles that sold in the millions and defined the Country & Western sound, like “Tumbling Tumbleweeds” and “Back in the Saddle Again.”
 Through his popularity on national radio programs as Oklahoma’s Yodeling Cowboy, he brought Western music to a wider audience.

-His singing cowboy image was cemented by his appearances in more than ninety films, where he sang his songs and played roles consistent with his “Home on the Range” image.
+His singing cowboy image was cemented by his appearances in online pharmacy no prescription more than ninety films, where he sang his songs and played roles consistent with his “Home on the Range” image.
 He is widely credited for reviving the Western film genre, and his popularity on the silver screen further fueled his record sales.
 His career was briefly detoured by a stint in the army during World War II, but he returned to the states as popular as ever, and the experience led to his classic hit, “At Mail Call Today.”

 As popular tastes changed, Autry moved into the arena of television, starring in his own show from 1950-1956.
 While his Western records had decreased in popularity, Autry’s ability to handle pop material led him to record a handful of secular Christmas singles that are still played on radio more than sixty years later, along with perhaps the only successful attempt at a secular Easter single with “Peter Cottontail.”